mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

-# ImageAnnotationToolV2
-### Sarcasm Annotation Tool
+### Sarcasm Annotation and Classification Tool
-A Tkinter GUI for labeling text as sarcastic or non-sarcastic, with undo and CSV export functionality.
+A Tkinter-based GUI for annotating text as sarcastic or non-sarcastic, with undo and CSV export functionality.
 Trains a Scikit-learn logistic regression classifier on labeled texts, reporting training, validation, and test accuracies.
 Built with Python, Tkinter, SQLite (with PRAGMA foreign_keys, ON DELETE CASCADE), and Scikit-learn.

 ### Overview
 - Labels text as sarcastic or non-sarcastic with a user-friendly GUI.